 British Heart Foundation – National Heart and Lung Institute (NHLI)

-4-year MRes/PhD Studentship, within the BHF doctoral training programme
+4-year MRes/PhD studentships within the BHF doctoral training programme

-We have five MRes/PhD studentships available to commence in October 2022 on the following projects:
+We have four MRes/PhD studentships available to commence in October 2023 on the following projects:

-One BHF 3-year PhD studentship also available to commence in October 2022
+One NHLI 3-year PhD studentship also available to commence in October 2023

 The Cardiovascular Sections of the National Heart and Lung Institute, Imperial College, are located within the Main Campus at South Kensington, the Brompton Campus and Hammersmith/White City Campus.
 Bioengineering is also located at Main Campus at South Kensington and at White City.
 Students will have the opportunity to work in state of the art facilities within a highly developed research environment where our ambition is to translate research findings to help those with cardiovascular diseases.
 All students benefit from a full programme of training in research and transferable skills organised through the Graduate School, the quality of which has been recognised several times at the Times Higher Education (THE) Awards.

 Applicants must hold, or expect to obtain, a first or upper second-class honours degree or equivalent in an appropriate subject from a recognised academic institution.
-Candidates must fulfil College admissions criteria and meet BHF residency requirements.
+Candidates must fulfil College admissions criteria.
 Please click above under each studentship title for specific qualification requirements.

 How to Apply

 To apply, please email Jaya Rajamanie (firstname.lastname@example.org) with the following documents.

 - The names and addresses of at least two academic referees.